 Hoyt Raptor is a fast shooting, smooth pulling, a reliable and versatile compound bow.
 So it just had to be considered as one of the best bowfishing bows for youth and beginners.
 It has a fully adjustable draw length with its max peaking at 31″ with the draw weight of 30-70 lbs makes it one of the top compound bow hunting kits out there.

-This compound bow can be adjusted for a person of any size without the need of a bow press.
+This compound bow can be adjusted for a person of any size without the need for a bow press.
 Generally, the beginners are looking for a bow that is cheap without a compromise on the quality.
 After all, there is an upward learning curve that needs to be scaled first.
 Only then can a hunter can consider themselves pro and start looking for a better weapon.
 Until then this compound bow can be your perfect hunting partner.

 In my view, the best compound bow for youth and beginners should be light, and versatile yet fast and quick enough to keep them in the hunt.
 Hoyt Raptor compound bow fits the bill in that regard very nicely.
 All in all this bow is of a decent enough quality that you can gamble on over high-end brands saving a few bucks and getting a powerful accurate and rugged beginner’s bow.